Reneh7/reading-notes/ClassesReading/class3.md

 ## Explain the difference between an “int” and an “Integer” in Java

+In Java, "int" is a primitive data type representing a 32-bit signed integer, used for basic numeric operations.
+On the other hand, "Integer" is a class that wraps an "int" value and provides additional features through methods making it useful for more complex scenarios but with slightly higher memory usage compared to "int".

+## What is the default value for ints?
+Integers?

 The default value for primitive type "int" in Java is 0, while the default value for the Integer class (which is an object) is null.

 ## What is autoboxing?
 Unboxing?